m-cheicki/FFT_API/README.md

 ## How to use it

-For the purpose of the demonstration, I have generated a signal by doing so :
+For the purpose of the demonstration, I have generated a signal like that:

 ```
 SAMPLE_RATE = 1000